 Short CV

-Bernd's research focus is on financial economics, monetary economics, and time series econometrics.
-His joint research has been published,
+My research focus is on financial economics, monetary economics, and time series econometrics.
+My joint research has been published,

-Bernd particularly enjoys working with time-varying parameter models to solve problems that the finance, risk, and/or central
+I particularly enjoy working with time-varying parameter models, in either state space or score-driven form, to solve problems that the risk,

-banking-related communities care about.
-Some co-developed models are currently used e.g. for updating the ESRB risk dashboard.
+finance, and/or central banking-related communities care about.
+Some co-developed models have been used in the ECB's monetary policy

-Bernd's Ph.D. in Economics (2011) is from Tinbergen Institute and Vrije Universiteit Amsterdam, receiving doctoral
+My Ph.D. in Economics (2007-2010) is from Tinbergen Institute and Vrije Universiteit Amsterdam, receiving doctoral supervision

 DG-R FIR division